kuzudb/kuzu-docs/src/content/docs/extensions/duckdb.md

 title: DuckDB extension
 ---

-The DuckDB scanner extension allows Kùzu to directly scan from DuckDB databases that are persisted to disk.
-This allows users to not only view their DuckDB data in Kùzu, but also facilitates seamless migration of data from DuckDB to Kùzu for deeper graph analysis.
+The DuckDB scanner extension allows Kùzu to directly scan data from DuckDB databases that are persisted to disk.
+This allows users to not only view their DuckDB tables in Kùzu, but also facilitates seamless migration of data from DuckDB to Kùzu for deeper graph analysis.
 Currently, the extension is read-only from DuckDB and does not support write operations.